pheiying/Movie-Recommender-System/README.md

 ### Precision at K (P@k)
 **SVD** dominates, implying that a high proportion of its top recommendations are items users have interacted with.

-The **NCF model** has the lowest precision, suggesting its top recommendations are rarely hits with users.
+The **NCF model** has the lowest precision, suggesting its top recommendations are rarely hit with users.

 ###  Recall at K (R@k)
 **SVD** filtering excels, suggesting it's able to capture most of the items users have interacted with in its top recommendations.

-**User-based** and **NCF model** filtering have very low recall, indicating they miss out on many movies users would interact with.
+**User-based** and **NCF model** filtering have a very low recall, indicating they miss out on many movies users would interact with.

 ## License